Vogue World 2024

-Vogue World 2024 took place in Paris at Place Vendôme.
-The event was conceptualized by Vogue's editor-in-chief, Anna Wintour.
-Each decade from the 1920s to the 2010s was paired with a sport, such as fencing, aquatics, or cycling, to highlight the relationship between fashion and culture.
-Designers featured included Chanel, Dior, and Louis Vuitton.
-Models like Bella Hadid and Kendall Jenner walked the runway alongside athletes such as Serena Williams and Joe Burrow.
-The event also included performances by Aya Nakamura and Bad Bunny.
-It concluded with a finale combining fashion and entertainment.
+Vogue World 2024 took place in Paris, France at Place Vendôme in June of 2024.
+The event was conceptualized by Vogue's then editor-in-chief, Anna Wintour.
+Each decade from the 1920s to the 2010s was paired with a sport, such as fencing, aquatics, or cycling, to highlight the relationship between fashion and athleticism ahead of the 2024 Summer Olympics in Paris.

 Background

 Previous events

 Vogue World is a fashion and cultural event created by Vogue magazine.
-The first Vogue World was held in New York City in 2022, transforming the Meatpacking District into a street fair and fashion show.
-The event included performances by artists like Lil Nas X and runway appearances by figures such as Serena Williams, aiming to combine fashion with local culture and highlight Vogue's September issue.
+The first Vogue World was held in New York City in 2022 to celebrate the 130 year anniversary of the magazine.
+The event turned the Meatpacking District into a street fair and outdoor venue for a runway and fashion show.
+The event included performances by Lil Nas X and runway appearances by figures such as Serena Williams, aiming to combine fashion with local culture and highlight Vogue's September issue.

-In 2023, the event moved to London, with a focus on fundraising for the UK's performing arts sector.
-The Vogue World event in London featured a runway show, performances, and appearances by British talent from the fashion and arts industries.
-Anna Wintour, Vogue's editor-in-chief, has played a key role in organizing both Vogue World events.
+In 2023, the event was held in London, with a focus on fundraising for the performing arts sector in the United Kingdom.
+The Vogue World event in London featured a runway show, performances, and appearances from notable British members of the fashion and arts industries.
+Anna Wintour, Vogue's then editor-in-chief, played a key role in organizing the Vogue World events.

-Inspiration

-Vogue World 2024 was inspired by the desire to celebrate Paris as a center of global fashion.
-As it's recognized as the fashion capital of the world, Paris provided the setting for an event that combined a runway show with cultural performances.
-The event was a tribute to haute couture and fashion, honoring the masters behind the art itself.
-Dozens of artisans, wearing their traditional white coats, entered the square before taking front-row seats for the evening's performance.
-The event highlighted the connection between traditional and contemporary fashion, showcasing styles from different decades to reflect the evolution and influence of fashion over time.

-Concept

-The event was organized around different decades, showcasing the evolution of fashion across time.
-Each section of the show highlighted the specific characteristics of fashion from various eras, beginning with the 1920s and culminating in modern-day avant-garde designs.
-Parisian elegance was on full display, paying tribute to designers like Chanel, Dior, and Saint Laurent.

-1920s: Cycling by Chanel

-Cyclists from the French National Team rode onto the runway as models wore archival Chanel dresses.
-This segment referenced Gabrielle Chanel's 1924 collection, showcasing modern reinterpretations of her early designs alongside the high-energy sport of cycling.
-The combination highlighted the style and cultural context of the 1920s.